2020 Las Vegas Aces season

-The 2020 Las Vegas Aces season is the franchise's 24th season in the Women's National Basketball Association (WNBA) and the 3rd year the franchise was based in Las Vegas.
+The 2020 Las Vegas Aces season was the franchise's 24th season in the Women's National Basketball Association and the third year the franchise is based in Las Vegas - after relocating from San Antonio and Utah.
+This was the third season under head coach Bill Laimbeer.
 The regular season tipped off on July 26, 2020 versus the Chicago Sky.

 This WNBA season would’ve had an all-time high 36 regular-season games.
 However, the plan for expanded games was put on hold on April 3, when the WNBA postponed its season due to the COVID-19 pandemic.
 Under a plan approved on June 15, the league began a shortened 22-game regular season at IMG Academy, without fans present, which started on July 24.

 The Aces got off to a rough start to their season, losing two of their first three games.
 However, from there, the team would go on a seven-game winning streak and four game winning streak, only separated by a single loss.
-Their 12–3 record on August 29, would secure them a playoff birth.
+Their 12–3 record on August 29, would secure them a playoff berth.
 They lost on September 1, and that would be their last loss of the season.
 The Aces finished on a six-game winning streak, including a final day victory over the Seattle Storm to finish 18–4.
 The victory on the final day of the season secured them the first seed in the playoffs by virtue of a tie-breaker.

 As the first seed, the Aces received a double-bye into the Semifinals of the playoffs.
 In the Semifinals, they played the seventh seeded Connecticut Sun.
 The Aces lost two of the first three games, but rebounded to win the final two games of the series to advance to the Finals.
 In the finals they faced the second seeded Storm.
 The Storm swept the best-of-five series three games to none, and the Aces finished runners up.